Compassionate Geek® Train-the-Trainer

 - How to Win Friends and Influence People

 - Emotional Intelligence

 - Social Intelligence

 This is a highly interactive training experience.
 The length will depend on the number of participants.
 For groups of up to six participants, it can be completed in one-day.
 For groups of up to 12 participants, it requires two days.
 It usually runs from 9:00 a.m. to 4:00 p.m. with a one-hour lunch break.

 The recommended class size is four to 12 participants.
 The maximum class size is 12.

-This training is appropriate for corporate trainers, managers, and supervisors who are responsible for implementing the concepts taught in the Compassionate Geek training course The Fundamentals of IT Customer Service.
+This training is appropriate for corporate trainers, managers, and supervisors who are responsible for implementing the concepts taught in the Compassionate Geek training course The Customer Service Secrets of Successful IT Professionals: How to Master IT Customer Service.

 Yes, with the understanding that unless you tell us otherwise, we use language and examples that are most relevant to IT people.
 If the participants are primarily from fields outside of IT, let us know so we can use appropriate language and examples.

-We recommend that participants complete our Fundamentals of IT Customer Service training prior to taking this course.
+We recommend that participants complete our course The Customer Service Secrets of Successful IT Professionals: How to Master IT Customer Service and read The Compassionate Geek prior to taking this course.